goncalofm90/hansecom-frontend-challenge/hansecom-frontend-app/README.md

   - **Method**: DELETE
   - **Endpoint**: `http://localhost:3333/orders/:id`

-## Notes
+## Notes while doing the challenge

-- The endpoint for getting a user by ID has a typo; it should be `/user/:id`.
+- The endpoint for getting a user by ID had a typo; it should be `/user/:id`.
 - The "create order" API expects the key `user` instead of `userId`.
 - The `env.example` file has been removed.
-Please use the credentials from the original repository.
+Please follow the README instructions.